Operator Spectral Geometric Versus Geometric Mean: Introduction

 Our main target in this article is to present new inequalities for $A\natural_t B$, in a way that complements those inequalities known for $A\sharp_t B$. \\ In particular,\begin{itemize} \item The relations between $\left<A\natural_t B x,x\right>$ and $\left<Ax,x\right>^{1-t}\left<Bx,x\right>^t$ are given. \item Upper and lower bounds of $A\natural_t B$ in terms of $A\sharp_t B$ are given. \item Ando-type inequalities are given for $\natural_t $, where the relation between $\Phi(A\natural_t B)$ and $\Phi(A)\natural_t \Phi(B)$ are described in both ways. \item Kantorovich-type inequality is presented to find an upper bound of $\Phi\left(A^{-1}\right)\natural\Phi(A)^{-1}.$ \item An Ando-Hiai inequality for the spectral geometric mean is given to describe the relation between $\left(A\natural_t B\right)^r$ and $A^r\natural_t B^r$. \item A detailed discussion of the Kantorovich constant is presented, as a by product of our results. \end{itemize}

-For this, we need to remind the reader of some well established results for $A\sharp_t B.$ We also refer the reader to the obtained inequalities for spectral geometric mean that simulates the corresponding result for the geometric mean.
+For this, we need to remind the reader of some well-established results for $A\sharp_t B.$ We also refer the reader to the obtained inequalities for spectral geometric mean that simulates the corresponding result for the geometric mean.
 This will help the reader better follow the order of the results.

-\begin{lemma} \cite{10} Let $A,B\in \mathcal B\left( \mathcal H \right)\in \mathcal B\left( \mathcal H \right)^+$, and let $\Phi $ be a unital positive linear map on $\mathcal B\left( \mathcal H \right)$.
+\begin{lemma} \cite{10} Let $A,B\in \mathcal B\left( \mathcal H \right)^+$, and let $\Phi $ be a unital positive linear map on $\mathcal B\left( \mathcal H \right)$.
 Then for any $0\le t\le 1$,

 In particular, for any unit vector $x\in \mathcal H$,

 \end{lemma} We refer the reader to Theorems \ref{4} and \ref{thm_and_1} below for the spectral geometric mean versions of Lemma \ref{11}.

 In this paper, we use the generalized Kantorovich constant for $0<m<M$ and $t\in \mathbb{R}$: